 Coursework and Courses

 In the first year of study, all entering students enroll in a set of courses designed to provide fundamental knowledge in neuroscience.
-In the 2011-12 Academic Year, incoming students will enroll in the following courses:
+These courses include:

 NEUR2030 Advanced Molecular & Cellular Neurobiology I

 This course focuses on molecular and cellular approaches used to study the CNS at the level of single molecules, individual cells and single synapses by concentrating on fundamental mechanisms of CNS information transfer, integration, and storage.
 Topics include biophysics of single channels, neural transmission and synaptic function.

 This course continues the investigation of molecular and cellular approaches used to study the CNS from the level of individual genes to the control of behavior.
 Topics include patterning of the nervous system, generation of neuronal diversity, axonal guidance, synapse formation, the control of behavior by specific neural circuits and neurodegenerative diseases.